alexis-kf/website/modules/contrib/pwa/README.md

    In general a PWA depends on the following technologies to be available:

-   Service Workers
    Web App Manifest
    HTTPS
+   (Service Workers)

+Service Workers are not a must, but make your Website:
+ * Reliable — Load instantly and never show an "Offline" screen to the visitor, even in uncertain network conditions.
+ * Fast — Respond quickly to user interactions with silky smooth animations and no janky scrolling.

 What does the PWA Drupal module do?

+The main functionality of this module is, to provide a configurable manifest.json file to make the website installable on supporting mobile devices.
+Out of the box, the module fulfills enough PWA requirements that the "add to home screen" prompt is automatically triggered on MOST browsers.

+**Note**, that some browsers require an active service worker to show the "add to home screen" prompt (e.g. Firefox).

-  The main benefit of this module is the use of Service Worker for caching and offline capabilities.
+The service worker functionality is split into its own submodule "pwa_service_worker" the main benefits of this submodule is the use of Service Worker for caching and offline capabilities.
 Once the Service Worker is active, page loading is faster:

  * All JS and CSS files will always be served from cache while being refreshed in the background.
 Same thing as Stale While Revalidate in Varnish.